Are you up for an affordable weekly savings challenge in 2022?

-It’s that time of year again where people are sharing their money saving challenges for the year all over social media so I thought I’d share my own affordable weekly savings challenge with you again today…
+It’s that time of year again where people are sharing various different weekly saving challenges for the year all over social media so I thought I’d share my own more affordable version with you again …

-You’ve probably seen the posts I’m talking about – they’re all money saving challenge type posts which in theory are a really great idea.
+You’ve probably seen the posts I’m talking about – they’re all weekly savings challenge type posts which in theory are a really great idea.
 The most popular one that I’ve seen requires you to save £1 in the first week, £2 the next week, week 3 would be £3 and so on until you reach week 52 where you would save £52.

 The idea is that because you’re building up gradually then you don’t miss the money and by the end of the year you’ll have around £1300 saved which would be amazing, wouldn’t it?